dotnet/docs-maui/docs/user-interface/controls/progressbar.md

 <xref:Microsoft.Maui.Controls.ProgressBar> defines two properties:

 - `Progress` is a `double` value that represents the current progress as a value from 0 to 1. `Progress` values less than 0 will be clamped to 0, values greater than 1 will be clamped to 1.
 The default value of this property is 0.
-- `ProgressColor` is a `Color` values that defines the color of the <xref:Microsoft.Maui.Controls.ProgressBar>.
+- `ProgressColor` is a <xref:Microsoft.Maui.Graphics.Color> values that defines the color of the <xref:Microsoft.Maui.Controls.ProgressBar>.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.